First measurement of the absolute branching fractions of $\Sigma^+$ nonleptonic decays and test of the $\Delta I = 1/2$ rule

 The study of hyperons has long provided a unique window into the non-perturbative regime of the Standard Model (SM), where the weak decays of strange baryons serve as sensitive probes of hadronic structure and fundamental symmetries~\cite{Lee:1957qs,Donoghue:1985ww,Jenkins:1991bt,Cabibbo:2003ea,Li:2019knv,Goudzovski:2022vbt,Shi:2025xkp, Perotti:2018wxm, He:2025ibc}.
 In recent years, both collider and fixed-target experiments have driven a renewed surge of interest in hyperon physics.
 In particular, the BESIII experiment has performed numerous studies of hyperon production and decay, exploiting quantum-entangled hyperon–antihyperon pairs produced in $J/\psi$ and $\psi(3686)$ decays~\cite{BESIII:2018cnd,BESIII:2020fqg,BESIII:2021ypr,BESIII:2022qax,BESIII:2022rgl,BESIII:2023sgt,BESIII:2023drj,BESIII:2023ldd,BESIII:2023fhs,BESIII:2023clq,BESIII:2024nif,BESIII:2024geh,BESIII:2024wvw,BESIII:2024lio,BESIII:2025jxt}.
-The sustained progress in hyperon research highlights its central role in unraveling the complexities of hadronic matter, testing fundamental symmetries, and deepening our understanding of the dynamics within the SM.
+These developments demonstrate that precise experimental measurements of hyperon decays provide powerful probes of the interplay between weak and strong interactions in the nonperturbative regime of the SM.